MontrealAI/AGI-Alpha-Node-v0/docs/README.md

 - **Single-Currency Economy** – All staking, payouts, reward drips, and slashing flows use `$AGIALPHA` (`0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals).
 No ETH settlement paths exist in production.
 - **Owner First** – Contract owners direct parameter changes, pause systems, rotate operators, and retune incentives without downtime.
 Custodial controls integrate with multisigs, HSMs, and delegate keys.
 - **Outcome Vector** – Deterministic planning, antifragile stress harnesses, and automated reinvestment loops compound protocol presence and wealth accrual continuously.
+- **Dominance Clause** – This node is the reference artifact for the economic realignment machine you were promised; the owner retains a simple interface to throttle or unleash it.

 ---